megsmedes/GISmedes/README.md

-## In this map, I used inaturalist data to plot lepidoptera sitings in Jefferson County Open Space Parks.
-The bottom map takes a closer look at Lair o' the Bear Park:
+## In this map, I used inaturalist data to plot lepidoptera sitings in Jefferson County.
+The bottom map takes a closer look at Lair o' the Bear Open Space Park:

 ![](https://github.com/megsmedes/megseggz/blob/main/SmedesMiniProject_JeffcoButterflies.jpg)